Depositing Data at CEDA: A step by step guide

 5. Choose an existing delivery directory or create a new delivery directory by clicking on 'new directory'.

 Save and preview the record, and go back and edit if required.
+(Saved, unsubmitted records can be found under ' Metadata records' when logged in).
 Once it is complete you can submit it for review by the CEDA team, and proceed to upload your data.

-8. Upload your files using the following tools if appropriate.
-Unzip zipped files, fix bad names (this removes unusual characters and spacing), remove empty directories and remove zero length files.
+8. Upload your files using the following tools if appropriate: unzip zipped files, fix bad names (this removes unusual characters and spacing), remove empty directories, remove zero length files and remove links from filenames.

-You can also upload your data via FTP or RSYNC (more information can be found on the 'other upload method' button).
-If you use these methods you still need to come back to the web interface to submit the data.
+You can also upload your data via FTP or RSYNC (these can be found by clicking the 'other upload methods' button shown above).
+If you use these methods you still need to come back to the web interface to submit the uploaded data.
+Further information on the delivery tools accepted by CEDA and written instructions on using these can be found on this page.

 11. A CEDA contact will check the files and move them to the CEDA archive.
-Catalogue records will be created to make your data discoverable (using the metadata you supplied in step 7).
+Catalogue records will be created to make your data discoverable (using the metadata you supplied in step 7), or else approved by CEDA if you have already created/linked a record.
 This takes time, so please be patient with us.

 12. Finally, we will ask you to review these catalogue records, and when all checks are complete your dataset will be published.

-13. If you requested a DOI for your dataset, it can then be provided.
+13. If you requested a DOI (Digital Object Identifier) for your dataset, it can then be provided.
+Further guidance is available here.